sbtrwt/trap-light-game/README.md

 # trap-light-game
 Avoid the light particle and trap them using your line drawing strategy

-I am using my own concepts to create this game.
+I am using my own ideas and concepts to create this game mechanics.
 I have been written all code from scratch.

 ## Code Implementation
 - Dependency Injection